desht/ScrollingMenuSign/README.md

 ## Known bugs/limitations

 - Some of the commands (e.g. list, show, save) should work on the console but they don't, yet.
+- Menu entry labels, commands, feedback messages cannot contain a '|' character.
+Need a more elegant way of specifying menu entries.

 ## TODO/planned features

 - Allow commands to be executed with elevated permissions?
 - Allow menu entries to be deleted by label in addition to numeric index.
+- Configuration file?
+Not sure at this point what should be configurable...